-On the two occasions that the force had not complied with the Scottish Crime Recording Standard there was evidence that a crime had been committed but neither had been recorded as such, nor was sufficient explanation given for the decision not to record them as a crime.
+On two occasions the force had not complied with the Scottish Crime Recording Standard.
+In these cases there was evidence that a crime had been committed, but neither had been recorded as such.
+Nor was the incident record updated to explain the rationale behind the decision not to record them as crimes.